 Competitive inner city metropolitan areas had higher poverty rates in 2000, suggesting higher poverty rates are not a constraint for economic development.
 There are only small differences in the means of the median household income between the two groups.
 However, the means tell only part of the story.
 The distributions are quite different.
 The median income distribution of the competitive metropolitan areas is skewed to the left compared to the rest of the metros.
 Furthermore, higher poverty rates, especially in inner cities might suggest redevelopment opportunities.
 Metropolitan areas with competitive inner cities, on average, have higher average job accessibility.
-Accessibility is measured at the block group level as the percentage of the jobs in the metro that can be accessed within a 45 minute commute; the figure is then averaged for all block groups in the metropolitan area.
+Accessibility is measured at the block group level as the percentage of the jobs in the metro that can be accessed within a 45 minute commute.
 This difference disappears when we compare the average block group accessibility based on transit service.
 While we should expect to see higher competitiveness of metros with high quality transit, this result is likely due to persistent low levels of transit provision and usage in the United States.